mamund/alps-unified/README.md

 # 2020-11-unified

-Utility for converting ALPS API description documents into API definition documents.
+Utility for converting ALPS API description documents (in YAML or JSON format) into target API definition documents (OpenAPI, SDL, Proto3, AnsyncAPI, WSDL).
+Also converts alps YAML into alps JSON.

-Based on a presentation (and initial demo) here http://2020-04-unified-api-design
+This utility is based on a presentation (and initial demo) here: http://2020-04-unified-api-design

 -- @mamund